aerobless/knowledge/💽 Software/💿 Operating Systems/💻 macOS.md

 * [IntelliJ IDEA](https://www.jetbrains.com/idea/): Java & Kotlin IDE from Jetbrains
 * [CotEditor](https://coteditor.com/): Simple text editor

+## Network

+- [Subfinder](https://github.com/projectdiscovery/subfinder): Subfinder is a subdomain discovery tool that returns valid subdomains for websites, using passive online sources.

 ## Various

 * [Anki](https://apps.ankiweb.net): Flash card manager to learn vocabulary etc. It supports syncing with a web-based version and has algorithms for learning.
 It's also available for windows, linux and mobile.
 Although the mobile client is not free.